fabianbuechler/wordpress-container/README.md

 ### `start.sh`

-Run the Wordpress and database containers.
+Once an up-to-date backup has been synchronized, run the Wordpress and database containers.

 - Wordpress: http://localhost:8080/
 - Wordpress admin: http://localhost:8080/wp-admin/

 ### `stop.sh`

-Stop and clean up the containers.
+Stop and clean up the containers when you're done.

 ## Configuration